discharge97/ff_addon_skribbl/README.md

 # ff_addon_skribbl

 Fun little addon for Firefox browser done in about 2h.

+Addon is used on skribbl website where it suggests words based on aveilable latter and word count.

-Code is a little messy... 👀
+Code is a little messy but hey... 👀